quicwg/base-drafts/draft-ietf-quic-recovery.md

 client.

-Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if there is unacknowledged crypto data or if the client does not yet have 1-RTT keys.
+Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client does not yet have 1-RTT keys.
 If the probe timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
 However, the client MUST send a new packet, containing only PADDING frames if necessary, to allow the server to continue sending data.
 If Handshake keys